 We focus our efforts on this last metric, CLS, to avoid content skipping caused by the subsequent loading of ads.
 Publishers have everything to gain by optimising the Core Web Vitals.
 Maintaining a good UX is an essential key to increasing traffic.
 By optimising their CLS score, we also support publishers in their audience acquisition.

 At Opti Digital, our solutions include the implementation of multi-sizing and dynamic refresh within ad slots, which can cause unexpected content jumps.
-To avoid this, we recommend that publishers create a minimum height parent div to the ad tag divs.
-If the creation of a smaller size wins the market, we also recommend setting a vertical center in CSS.
+To avoid this, we have developed a new solution to optimise publishers’ CLS score directly from our tags.
+We create a minimum height parent div to the ad tag divs.
+If the creation of a smaller size wins the market, we also set a vertical center in CSS.
 This helps to visually reduce the margins that can appear when centering the ad height.

-For example, here are the minimum set sizes we recommend:
+For example, here are the minimum set sizes we implement:

 - 250px for Keypad placements on Mobile